Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 ![](https://m.media-amazon.com/images/I/51vnww0I2TL._AC_UY218_.jpg)

+Ever wondered what kind of tools professional developers worked with?
+Or the

+it looks li well, this book gives a sneak-peek into the professional world of web development.
+It covers new tools and practices that companies employ in building their solutions

-Ever wondered what the lovechild of _Twilight_ and _The Hitchhiker’s Guide to the Galaxy_ would look like?
+the lovechild of _Twilight_ and _The Hitchhiker’s Guide to the Galaxy_ would look like?

 ***